OFAC Tightens Russia Debt Prohibitions Under the Countering Russian Influence in Europe and Eurasia Act of 2017

 As required by the Countering Russian Influence in Europe and Eurasia Act of 2017 (CRIEEA),[i] the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) on September 29, 2017 amended and reissued OFAC Directive 1 (Directive 1).[ii]
 As amended, Directive 1 continues to prohibit certain “new” debt, equity, and related transactions involving entities subject to U.S. Sectoral Sanctions targeting Russia’s financial services sector.
-This Business Update discusses the background to and mechanics of Directive 1 as amended and reissued.
+This update discusses the background to and mechanics of Directive 1 as amended and reissued.

 Ukraine/Russia-Related Sanctions